 Should you replace the engine or replace the snowblower?
 You will want to take the expense of a new engine and the life span of the snowblower into account when deciding to make a significant engine purchase.

 An engine can be replaced in a snowblower without too much trouble with the installation.
-Cost will be the biggest factor you will want to consider before purchasing a new engine.
+The cost will be the biggest factor you will want to consider before purchasing a new engine.

-A replacement snowblower engine will cost anywhere from $300.00 up to $900.00 depending on manufacturer, horsepower and crankshaft size.
+A replacement snowblower engine will cost anywhere from $300.00 up to $1000.00 depending on manufacturer, horsepower, and crankshaft size.
 Snowblowers generally range between 6.5 hp and 14 hp.

 Why am I Always Adding Engine Oil to My Snowblower Each Time I Use It?